websemantics/semantic-dojo/README.md

 ## Build

-To build Semantic-Dojo run Gulp in main folder
+To build Semantic-Dojo do the following:

-`gulp`
+1- Install Nodejs required packages: `npm install`
+1- Run gulp in main folder: `gulp`

 This will generate the master Semantic Dojo styles at `dist/semantic-dojo.css`.
 Assets are located in `dist/themes/default/assets`